 Let us try to understand the concept with the help of an example.
-We start with a general argument “All men are mortal,” we know that “John is a man” so “John is mortal.”
-It is a deductive approach to reason and is based on deducing specific conclusions from general facts.
+We start with a general argument “All men are mortal.”
+We know that John is a man, so John is mortal.
+It is a deductive approach to reason, and is based on deducing specific conclusions from general facts.

-Therefore, “All men are mortal” is a major statement or premise which stands as a general fact.
-“John is a man” is minor statement or premise that is specific and “John is mortal” is the logical conclusion deduced from the two prior statements.
+Therefore, “All men are mortal” is a major statement or premise, which stands as a general fact.
+“John is a man” is minor statement or premise that is specific, and “John is mortal” is the logical conclusion deduced from the two prior statements.

 Syllogism and Enthymeme

-Syllogism Examples in Literature
+Examples of Syllogism in Literature

-1. Shakespeare employs this rhetorical device in his play “Timon of Athens” Act 4, scene 3:
+William Shakespeare employs this rhetorical device in his play Timon of Athens, Act 4, scene 3:

-“Flavius: Have you forgot me, sir?
+Flavius: “Have you forgot me, sir?”

-Timon: Why dost ask that?
+Timon: “Why dost ask that?
 I have forgot all men;

 Then, if thou grant’st thou’rt a man, I have forgot thee.”

 Timon uses a witty syllogism to tell Flavius that he must have forgotten him like he has forgotten all other men.
-It can be expanded in a three-set argument as; “I usually do forget as I have forgotten everyone.
+It can be expanded in a three-set argument as: “I usually do forget, as I have forgotten everyone.
 Therefore, I have forgotten you as well.”

 It implies a general truth that life is short and man is mortal.
-They do not have enough time to love and cannot waste it in display of coyness.
+They do not have enough time to love, and cannot waste it in display of coyness.

 “All love is wonder; if we justly do